 North American width system

-A lasts width, in English often called fitting, is not about how wide the last is at its widest, but about the girth of the last’s widest point, the area where the shoe bends, at the ball of the foot.
+A lasts width, in English often called fitting, is not about how wide the last is at its widest point, but about the girth of the last’s widest point, the area where the shoe bends, at the ball of the foot.
 In terms of width sizes, there is no systematic grading of how much that distinguishes between one size and another.
-Also, the width grading is of width sizes are different between North America and Europe.
+Also, the grading of width sizes are different between North America and Europe.
 In the US, basically all manufacturers have D as the standard width.
 The scale is as follows:

 A, B, C, D (the standard width), E, EE, EEE, EEEE, F, G.

 A is the narrowest width, and G the widest (In some cases, however, 4A, 3A, 2A, A, B, C, D, E, 2E, 3E, 4E, 5E, 6E).
 It’s an advantage to know that D is always the standard width, you always have this to start from.

 In England and Europe and in other parts of the world like Australia another scale is used that is slightly different to the US one.
 Back in the days it was commonly a numerical gradation here, but nowadays the graduation usually looks like this: